helicalinsight/helicalinsight/docs/user-role-management.md

 ## User

-A user with  `ROLE_ADMIN` create, edit and delete user
+A user with  `ROLE_ADMIN` can create, edit and delete user

 ## Profile